DNP - Adult-Gerontology Primary Care Nurse Practitioner Track

 NURS 791 - Adult-Gerontology Primary Care Capstone (4)

 This course focuses on the health care concepts specific to the application of assessment and management of physical and mental health with special emphasis on health promotion, disease prevention, risk reduction, disease detection, and gender-related well-being.
-Students will advance understanding of core concepts related to well-being and gender-related health in diverse populations.
+Students will advance understanding of core concepts related to well-being and gender-related health in diverse adolescent, adult, and geriatric populations.
 This course has a required clinical experience of 150 hours, where students will complete appropriate focused and comprehensive subjective and objective assessments; use a differential diagnosis process to make clinical decisions; select appropriate interventions including diagnostic tests, medications, and referrals; and document effectively in patients? health records.

 NURS 705 - Adult-Gero Primary Care NP Cert Prep (1)